Sunglasses for children? Exsqueeze me?

 Julbo, a 125-year-old company known for their adult ultra-sports eyewear, has an award-winning children’s line as well.
 The lenses are shatterproof and block 100% of UVA/UVB rays.

-I (Melissa) received a pair upon my request so I could put them to the test.
-Out of all the sunglasses my kid owns, this is his all-time favorite pair.
+Melissa received a pair to put them to the test.
+Out of all the sunglasses her kid owns, this is his all-time favorite pair.
 He actually begs to wear them.
 Not only are they super easy for a 2-year-old to put on by himself, they are also omnidirectional, meaning there is no upside-down.

 IZIPIZI, a French brand that’s known for its non-prescription glasses, makes kids (and adult) sunnies that have that je ne sais quoi.
 They are stylish and bright, and they come in a couple of fun, forward-thinking shapes.